equinor/radix-public-site/public-site/docs/src/docs/topic-docker/index.md

 ### Testing

 Automatic testing of an application can be done as a build stage inside the container.
 This will then be run as one of the steps when radix build the image.
-The [`Dockerfile`](https://github.com/equinor/radix-example-scenario-docker-multistage-with-test/blob/master/Dockerfile) used in the Radix workhops provides a good example.